NicoleSchwartz/Food/README.md

 ## Notes
 * where the recipie came from (website, person), and added flavor or items of note

+## Allergen Information
+* Can be gluten-free
+* Can be lactose-free
+* Can be soy-free

 ## Pictures
 * optional, add pictures!